aydentownsley/RageChess/README.md

 <br>
   <i>Now you can!</i>
 <br>
-<br>Rage Chess is a Multiplayer VR game built with Unity for Oculus Quest 2 that allows users to play chess and express their emotions throughout the game.<br>
+<br>Rage Chess is a Multiplayer VR game that allows users to play chess and express their emotions throughout the game.<br>
 A list of acknowledgments to the creators who helped blaze the trail for this project can be found at the end of this README.
 :smile:
   </p>